keithalewis/papers/options.md

 classoption: fleqn
 copyright: © 2019 Keith A. Lewis
 abstract: |
-	There is an explicit formula for pricing European options using cumulants.
+	We demonstrate an explicit formula for pricing any European option in terms of the standard normal distribution and cumulants that uses Bell and Hermite polynomials.
 ...

 An European option pays some function of the underlying instrument value at expiration.